Properties and Bayesian fitting of restricted Boltzmann machines: Introduction

 This paper is structured as follows.
 Section \ref{background} formally defines the RBM including the joint distribution of hidden and visible variables and explains the model's connection to deep learning.
 Additionally, measures of model impropriety and methods of quantifying/detecting it are defined.
-Section \ref{explorations} details our explorations into the model behavior and propriety (or lack thereof) of the RBM class.
-We discuss three Bayesian fitting techniques intended to avoid model impropriety in Section \ref{model-fitting} and conclude with a discussion in Section \ref{discussion}.
-On-line supplementary materials provide proofs for results on RBM parameterizations and data codings described in Section \ref{data-coding-to-mitigate-apparent-degeneracy}.
+Section \ref{explorations-of-model-properties-through-simulation} details our explorations into the model behavior and potential propriety issues with the RBM class.
+This work aligns with the call to action by Google scientists in Sculley et al. (2018) to employ small toy examples to advance empirical understanding of deep learning models and strive for a ``higher level of empirical rigor in the field.''
+We examine three Bayesian fitting techniques intended to avoid model impropriety issues raised in Section \ref{model-fitting} and conclude with a discussion in Section \ref{discussion}.
+Supplementary online material provides proofs for results on RBM parameterizations and data codings described in Section \ref{data-encoding}.

+While applications of the RBM have been claimed to produce some successes in classification problems, it is unclear if the model class allows one to go beyond fitting to other statistical matters of importance in using the models, such as quantification of the uncertainty of estimation and the formulation of predictive distributions.
+These are closely tied to the probability properties of the RBM model for explaining data generation and our exposition intends to contribute to a better understanding in this direction.